sjl421/awesome-ai/README.md

 I am a Data Scientist and I code in Python.
 Here you will find some Machine Learning, Deep Learning, Natural Language Processing, and Computer Vision models I developed.

 Data for models available are availabe on request.
-Drop me a mail or connect with me on [Linkedin](https://linkedin.com/in/kumar-nityan-suman/)
+Drop me a mail or connect with me on [Linkedin](https://linkedin.com/in/kumar-nityan-suman/) .

-+ Tensorflow version used in models: tensorflow==1.12.0
+If like the work I do, show your appreciation by 'FORK', 'START', or 'SHARE'.

 + Tensorflow's implementation of Keras is used.
++ Scikit-Learn
++ Pandas
++ Numpy

+For more details check the REQUIREMENTS.txt

 <b> The more you do, the more you learn. </b>